rvagg/jsdoc4readme/README.md

 _What?
 Surely there's other ways to do this already?_ Yes!
 But I have opinions!

+See https://github.com/rvagg/iamap/#api for an example of the generated Markdown from jsdoc4readme.

 ## Related works

 Some related works, along with my rationale for not choosing them for my own use.
 Follow the links and you may find something that works for you: